IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 3. Step-by-Step Walk-through with Concrete Examples

 The twelve cases below walk through the Diamond in concrete terms.
-Each case is presented with the request shape (principal, action, resource, context), the policy JSON involved, a step-by-step trace through the Diamond stages, the final result, and the Reproduce in Simulator? badge with reproduction steps.
+Each case is presented with the request shape (principal, action, resource, context), the policy JSON involved, a step-by-step trace through the Diamond stages, the final result, and — where it applies — how to confirm the outcome in the AWS IAM Policy Simulator or a sandbox account.

 The walkthrough uses a consistent format for every case so you can scan or skim.
 Read in order for the first four cases to build the trace pattern; after that, use the table of contents to jump to the case you need.